 makeup – Yes, I brought makeup.
 And yes, I wear a minimal amount pretty much everyday.
 Mascara makes me feel normal.

 feminine products – I brought a Diva cup upon the recommendation of many female travelers.
 It has its good and bad points.
-Maybe some day when I feel like sharing hydrocortisone, I will write a post about it.
+Maybe some day when I feel like oversharing, I will write a post about it.
+While menstrual cups are not perfect, it was totally worth not to have to hunt for and carry tampons or use pads

 allergy eye drops